Lake Sunapee: Beaches on Lake Sunapee

 Lake Sunapee has seven white sandy beach areas: Sunapee Harbor; Dewey Beach, Georges Mills, Newbury Harbor, Soo-Nipi, Granliden, and the Mount Sunapee State Park beach.

 Mount Sunapee State Park offers activities for all seasons.
 Probably best known for its skiing and snowboarding, the park also offers opportunities for front-country camping, hiking, and swimming on the beach on Lake Sunapee.
 The entrance to Mount Sunapee State Park Beach is on the traffic circle opposite the entrance to the Mount Sunapee ski area in Newbury off Route 103B.
 There is ample parking.
 The sandy shore slopes gradually to crystal-clear deeper waters allowing bathers an opportunity to wade waist high for some distance from the shore line.
 The beach is the starting point for an occasional Iron Man Triathlon one-half mile swim sprint off the beach, followed by a 100 mi bike race around the lake, followed by a marathon run around Lake Sunapee.

 Depending on weather, the park is open from 9:30 am – 7:30 pm.
 Entrance fees apply for lake access during the summer months.

 Mount Sunapee abuts Lake Sunapee at the mid-southern end of the lake in Newbury.

 Lighthouses

 There are five lighthouses in New Hampshire; two on the Atlantic shore and three on Lake Sunapee.
 The Lake Sunapee lighthouses are Loon Island Lighthouse, Burkehaven Lighthouse and Lakeside Lighthouse.
+In the United States, Lake Sunapee is the smallest lake in the country with multiple lighthouses, and one of the few inland bodies of water to possess the structures.